benchristel/process-to-processes/src/Fundamentals/Forces.md

 Say we're working on improving the performance of our software.
 If we don't have metrics or targets, how do we know when to stop?
 Easy: we stop when we no longer feel a net force pushing us to change.
 We stop when the cost of further action outweighs the benefit.

+## Example: URLs of Pages In This Book

+Forces:

+1. I want to be able to easily add, rename, and reorganize chapters
+2. I want to be able to easily link between chapters
+3. I don't want those links to break
+4. I don't want to have to write a huge amount of custom code to make linking work
+5. I want my URLs to be short, human-readable, pronounceable, and memorable, for a whole host of reasons.
+6. Readers might want the ability to permalink to a page within the book — e.g. to bookmark a page, or link from their own website to a page.
+7. Readers might be using assistive technology like screen readers, or web browsers that differ from mine in ways that are hard to predict.
+To make sure the links work for them, I should use standard HTML `<a>` elements, rather than doing something fancy with JavaScript.
+8. When I'm editing the book, I want to be able to find the file I want to change.

+- I could create stable URLs by assigning each page a unique, random ID that never changes.
+This would satisfy forces 1, 3, 6, and 7.
+Editing would be a pain (8) because all my files would have meaningless names.
+Creating links between files (2) would be annoying for the same reason.
+I could of course write more code, in the form of specialized tools, to work around these problems (4), but I'd like to avoid that.

+I guessed that (6) wasn't much of a concern because, at least early on in the writing of the book, few people would link to it, and even fewer would link to specific pages.
+(Later, analytics data bore this out—all traffic was coming from my newsletter or search engines.
+Note however, that I had to take a risk and choose a URL format before I could collect any analytics data!)

+(TODO: write about the link macro in mdsite)

+In summary, the process of making even this very simple decision was, by necessity, intuition-driven, risk-laden, context-dependent, and iterative.
+I could and did look at other websites to see how they solved this problem, but there was no single "best practice" I could unthinkingly adopt.

 ## Forces Acting on Code

 Good code is **correct**, **efficient**, **verifiable**, **portable**, and **instructive**.
 Each of these virtues can be viewed as a force that pushes the centers in the code toward particular shapes and arrangements.